Anjali-kumari-0/cyber-Security/README.md

 # cyber-Security
 # Minor Project

-Project Name: Cyber Security Minor September
+**Project Name: Cyber Security Minor September

-• Project Description:
+*Project Description:

 1• Perform Foot printing on Amazon Website and gather information about website by using online Websites (Whois / netcraft / Shodan / dnsdumpster., etc.) as much as possible and write report on gathered info along with screenshots